 Let us discuss some of the major differences between Average vs Weighted Average.

-- The key difference between average vs weighted average is that simple average is nothing but simply adding up all the observation values and dividing the same by the total number of observations to calculate the average whereas the weighted average is an average where each observation value will have a frequency assigned or specific weight to it to calculate the average.
+- The key difference between an average vs weighted average is that a simple average is nothing but adding up all the observation values and dividing the same by the total number of observations to calculate the average.
+In contrast, the weighted average is an average where each observation value will have a frequency assigned or specific weight to calculate the average.

-- Average finds the middle value, and hence it is termed as central tendency whereas weighted averages find the average which is tilted towards more number of observations lie.
+- Average finds the middle value, termed as central tendency, whereas weighted averages find the average, which is tilted towards more number of observations.

 - Arithmetic means median and mode are the types of central tendency, whereas the weighted average is not a type of central tendency.

-- The weighted average has one big limitation that the weights assigned can be of subjective matter which affects its calculation.
+- The weighted average has one big limitation: the weights assigned can be subjective, affecting its calculation.
 In contrast, there is no such case in the calculation of simple.

 Average vs Weighted Average Comparison Table

 Let’s look at the top 7 Comparisons between Average vs Weighted Average.

 |Basic Definition||The average is calculated by summing the observations given in the sample and dividing that sum by the number of observations in the sample.||A weighted average is the type of average in which every observation in the given data set will be assigned weight before the summation to a sole average value.|